Common Sense Media Review

 What's the Story?

 In PSYCHO, Marion Crane (Janet Leigh) steals money from her boss' client and skips town.
-She drives for hours and then, exhausted and nervous, stops in a remote area at the Bates Motel, run by Norman Bates (a delightfully creepy Anthony Perkins).
-Norman is cheerful, but he's nervous and hiding something.
+She drives for hours and then, exhausted and nervous, stops in a remote area at the Bates Motel, run by Norman Bates (Anthony Perkins).
+Norman is cheerful, but he's also nervous and hiding something.
 He invites Marion to share some dinner with him and mentions his overbearing mother (whose silhouette is seen in a window of the big looming house that sits on the hill just above the motel).
-Norman's hobby is taxidermy, and he also happens to have in his possession the extra key to Marion's room ...
+Norman's hobby is taxidermy, and he also happens to have in his possession the extra key to Marion's room. ...

 Is It Any Good?

 This Hitchcock film is a classic, and for good reason.
-Everything about Psycho is perfection, from the gorgeous black-and-white cinematography to every single performance to the famous Bernard Herrmann soundtrack to some of the most suspenseful and frightening scenes ever filmed.
-If you consider yourself a film buff, this is a must-see.
-There is some real violence in this film, but it's not at all explicit, making it in some ways scarier than the gore-fests that are so popular now.
+So much of Psycho is perfection, from the gorgeous black-and-white cinematography to the performances to the famous Bernard Herrmann soundtrack.
+Even today, the movie has some of the most suspenseful and thrilling scenes you'll ever see.
+There's some real violence in this film, but it's not at all explicit, making it in some ways scarier than modern gore-fests.

 Talk to Your Kids About ...

-Families can talk about Hitchcock's style and techniques and the way he uses the camera and lighting to tell the story.
-It's fun to go back over Psycho and look for clues to the ending, too.
+Families can talk about Hitchcock's directorial style and how he uses the camera and lighting to tell the story.
+What film techniques did you notice while watching Psycho for the first time?
+In a rewatch, do you notice any clues to the ending you missed the first time?

 Movie Details